septosezero/dirework/README.md

-# DarkRP
+# swtorRP
-A roleplay gamemode for Garry's Mod.
+A Star Wars Old Republic roleplay gamemode for Garry's Mod.
+Created By Yoda for use on the Bandit Gaming SWTOR RP Server.

 ## Getting DarkRP
 Please use either git or the workshop.